 6th Place and below = 0 points

 Riders competing in the Novice 40, Elite 40, Sportsman 40, Novice 55, Air-Cooled, Expert Sportsman, Expert and Pro classes will not receive transfer points.
-Riders in Sportsman will receive transfer points to qualify for Class 1 participation.
+Riders in Sportsman will receive transfer points to qualify for Expert level class participation.

-5. Transfer points over two "trials seasons" old will be dropped from the transfer points standings.
+Transfer points over two "trials seasons" old will be dropped from the transfer points standings.

-3. Class Ranking:
+C3: Class Ranking:

-All riders competing at Arizona State Championship events shall be awarded "Championship Points" leading to overall class rankings for the season.
+All eligible riders competing at Arizona State Championship events shall be awarded "Championship Points" leading to overall class rankings for the season.
 Championship points and class rankings shall be determined by the following rules:

-1. All Arizona State Observed Trials events shall be considered championship events unless approved as non-championship events by the Trials Committee.
+All Arizona State Observed Trials events shall be considered championship events unless approved as non-championship events by the Trials Committee.
 Any approved non-championship events will not add to any rider's championship or transfer points total.

 Championship points will be awarded based upon each rider's finishing position among riders eligible for championship (as defined in Sec.
-A.1.) on each state championship event.
+A.1) on each state championship event.
 Points shall be awarded as follows:

 6-20 Decreases 1 point per position